ceremcem/smith-initramfs/README.md

 # smith-initramfs
-Rescue system right in the initramfs
+Rescue system right in the initramfs, intended to use on servers.

 ## Roadmap